TechDiva07/Expense-Tracker/README.md

 # Expense-Tracker
-Website to track the expense and balance
+Website to track the expense and balance.